jrstew/jrstew.github.io/_pages/honors_and_grants.md

 {% include base_path %}

-I gratefully acknowledge the support of the Air Force Office of Scientific Research, Florida State University, and the Southern Regional Council on Statistics (SRCOS).
+I gratefully acknowledge the support of the Department of Defense, Florida State University, and the Southern Regional Council on Statistics (SRCOS).